 An unmanaged PDU is nothing more than an industrial-style power strip, power bar, etc. You won't have any way to control power to individual outputs.
 This means that you can connect multiple devices to a single power source, but you'll have no way of remotely turning on, turning off, or rebooting your gear.
 A good managed rack PDU will have a web interface.
-If you've every configured a network router for your home, you've seen one of these interfaces.
+If you've ever configured a network router for your home, you've seen one of these interfaces.
 A web interface makes it simple for just about anyone to remotely toggle power to your equipment.

 SNMP stands for "Simple Network Management Protocol".
 Although the word "simple" in the acronym has been the subject of many sarcastic laughs, SNMP is an important feature for a rack PDU.
 Instead of simply toggling power through the PDUs native interface, SNMP compatibility allows you to integrate your PDUs into your broader monitoring and control system.
 When PDUs are under your SNMP manager umbrella, commands can be issued even faster - or even automatically.
 Look for a rack PDU that can send SNMP Trap messages and accept SNMP SETs and SNMP GETs.

 Especially in the modern business culture that's increasingly demanding "green" power technologies, monitoring how much power your devices are using is a big deal.
 With good PDUs, you can monitor overall current flow through the PDU, and sometimes also the flow out of each output.
-Either one of these options is much better than no current monitoring, since you can pinpoint the equipment that's hogging your power.
+Either one of these options is much better than no current monitoring since you can pinpoint the equipment that's hogging your power.

 If you're trying to minimize wasted time and effort driving out to sites, don't stop at simple power control.
 You should also increase your remote site visibility with an RTU combo unit.
 That's a great way to kill two birds with one stone - without spending more than you have to.